GlennJohansson85/postwall/docs/README.md

 ### 3.2 Email Verification:
 **Email verification is done:**
 <details>
   <summary><strong>3.2.1</strong> When a new user register to the website.
-A email, with a link, is sent to the users´email.
-By clicking the link the user verify its his/hers email address</summary>
+A email with a link, to verify their account, is sent to their inbox.</summary>
   <img src="https://raw.githubusercontent.com/GlennJohansson85/postwall/main/docs/images/3-features/3.2-email_verification/3.2.1-dekstop-register.png" alt="Postwall Image">
 </details>
 <details>